craigfe/sink/README.md

 <details>
 <summary>Vague design principles: (click to unfold)</summary>

 - **Consistent interfaces**.
-Very similar to the approach taken in Jane Street's [Base][js-base], type interfaces are constructed using a combination of functors and PPX to ensure consistency.
+Very similar to the approach taken in Jane Street's [Base][js-base], type interfaces are built with heavy use of functors and destructive substitution.

 - **Higher-kinded polymorphism via [brands][yallop14]**.
 All higher-kinded types `'a t` come alongside a corresponding _brand_ `br` that can be used to